taiwanese-eirin/flask_file_upload_server/README.md

 - Adding user authentication to prevent unauthorized access.
 - Adding the ability to rename files.
 - Adding the ability to search for files.
-- Moving the location of the uploads folder and changing the default port.

 ### Changing the default port: